 Online Store Links for Memory:

-Vista/Windows 7 can be sluggish even on dual cpu systems running 1Gb.
+Vista/Windows 7/8 can be sluggish even on older dual cpu systems running 1-2GB.
 If this is doubled or tripled the performance increase is dramatically improved.
-Windows 7 has been changed to be run better than Vista and depending on the version of 7 512MB-1GB would run at a usable rate.
+Windows 8 and 10 especially has been changed to be run a million times better than Vista and 7 (RIP) so get off that, depending on the version you might still be using WHY!
+512MB-1GB could run at a usable rate, but just switch or install a different OS.

-Below is guidance about the different memory types avilable, to ensure compatability please check your motherboard manual or related website for advice.
+Below is guidance about the different memory types available, to ensure compatibility please check your motherboard manual or related website for advice.

-DDR3 Memory (240-pins) is the latest memory standard (2008 onwards) taking over from the previous DDR and DDR2 standards.
+DDR3 Memory (240-pins) is still widely used and was the memory standard during (2008-2014) taking over from the previous DDR and DDR2 standards.
 Although DDR3 comes with 240-pins the same as DDR2 the notch is in a different place so you can not install the wrong type.

 DDR3 is not backward compatible with DDR2 in addition to the notch the voltage runs at a lower 1.5V than DDR2 1.8V.
 DDR3 memory will not fit into a standard DDR2 DIMM socket or an earlier DDR memory socket.